Quebec indigenous tourism is exploding in popularity. Check out these incredible aboriginal tourism experiences in Quebec this summer.

 Quebec indigenous tourism is absolutely exploding.
 There are 11 First Nations spread throughout dozens of communities across the province.
 Because of this, Quebec offers one of the most diverse glimpses into the culture of Canada’s First Nations.
 In fact, with the exception of British Columbia, Quebec offers one of the largest collections of indigenous tourism experiences of any of the Canadian provinces.

 The nations that make up the distinct ethnic groups within Quebec include the Abenakis, Atikamekw, Cree, Malecite, Mi’kmaq, Innu, Naskapi, Wendat, and Mohawk.
 Each nation has it’s own unique stories, traditions, and culture.
 And one of the most fascinating parts of indigenous tourism in Quebec is seeing how they all inter-relate with each other.
+You can learn about some of these memorable aboriginal experiences in Quebec below.

 1. Take Part In The Largest Pow Wow in Eastern Canada

 A pow wow is an incredible celebration of First Nations culture.
 We took part in a few pow wows in Ontario, but the Wendake pow wow is on an entirely different level.
 The town of Wendake is run by the Wendat nation and is a suburb of Quebec City.
 This makes it one of the most accessible indigenous destinations in Quebec.
 Because if it’s close proximity to Quebec City, Wendake sees over 250,000 visitors a year.
 Visitors to the Wendake pow wow often number over 20,000.
 The pow wow in Wendake takes place on the last weekend in June.
-It combines drumming, dancing, food, art, and entertainment.
+It combines drumming, dancing, Indigenous food, art, and entertainment.
 This event is fun for everyone.
 In fact, over 90% of attendees aren’t from First Nations but are the curious or passionate who come to Wendake for one of the greatest parties in Quebec.

 The Wendake pow wow often pairs traditional dancing and regalia competitions with first nations entertainment in the evening.
 These include DJs, live music, and more.
 For the kids, there are game zones to keep them busy.
 And of course, there is the legendary First Nations food.
 Both local restaurants such as La Traite and Saga, and visiting food trucks offer their most creative dishes to the thousands of guests on hand.
+You can experience some of these at home with our list of easy Indigenous-inspired recipes.

 2. Combine Luxury Accommodations And Education At The Hotel Musee Premieres Nations